potatodudedude/tp/docs/UserGuide.md

 ### Adding a person: `add`

-This allows you to add a contact to ConnectS.
+This allows you to add a tutee to ConnectS.

-Format: `add n/NAME t/TELEGRAM_HANDLE e/EMAIL m/MODULE-TUTORIAL_GROUP…​`
+Format: `add n/NAME t/TELEGRAM_HANDLE e/EMAIL m/MODULE-TUTORIAL_GROUP... [tag/TAG...]`

 <box type="tip" seamless>

-**Tip:** You may add multiple module-tutorial groups to a single person!
+**Tip:** You may add multiple module-tutorial groups to a single tutee!
 </box>

 Examples: